Kansas MemoryKansas Memory

 Second grade students at Monroe School, Topeka - Page

-This photograph depicts the second grade class of Monroe Elementary, with their teacher, Edna Vance, seated at the back of the classroom.
+This photograph shows the second grade class of Monroe Elementary, with their teacher, Edna Vance, seated at the back of the classroom.
 In 1992 the Monroe School was designated a National Historic Landmark for its involvement in the Brown v.
 Board of Education of Topeka court case (1954), which determined that the racial segregation of schools was unconstitutional.

 Creator: Schrock, John Edward